Patagotitan: Exhibits

 Skeletal mounts based on all available material of Patagotitan are displayed in multiple museums.
 Research Casting International digitally scanned the specimens, which was followed by the creation of foam molds, fiberglass casts, and 3D printing.
 One mount is exhibited in the Museum of Paleontology Egidio Feruglio.
 Another is exhibited in the American Museum of Natural History, where it replaced a juvenile Barosaurus mount.
 Some of the original fossils, including a femur, were also on display briefly.
 One is exhibited in the Field Museum of Natural History, where it replaced the Sue specimen of Tyrannosaurus (which has been moved to another exhibit).
-From March 2023 until January 2024, one will be displayed at the Natural History Museum, London.
+From March 2023 until January 2024, one was displayed at the Natural History Museum, London.